Halloween II (1981 film): Casting

 The supporting cast consisted of relatively unknown actors and actresses, except for Jeffrey Kramer and Ford Rainey.
 Most of the cast previously or later appeared in films or television series by Universal Studios (the distributor for this film).
 Kramer was previously cast in a supporting role as Deputy Jeff Hendricks in Jaws and Jaws 2 (1978).
-In Halloween II, Kramer played Dr. Graham, a dentist who examines the charred remains of Ben Tramer.
+In Halloween II, Kramer played Dr. Graham, a dentist who examines the charred remains of Ben Tramer (Jack Verbois).
 Rainey was chosen to play Haddonfield Memorial Hospital's drunk resident doctor, Frederick Mixter.
 A host of character actors were cast as the hospital's staff.
 Many were acquaintances of director Rosenthal.
 He told an interviewer, "I'd been studying acting with Milton Katselas at the Beverly Hills Playhouse and I brought many people from the Playhouse into Halloween 2."
 These included Pamela Susan Shoop, Leo Rossi, Ana Alicia and Gloria Gifford.
 Rossi played the part of Budd Scarlotti, a hypersexual EMS driver; Rossi as well as several others, such as Stephens, had been members of an acting class with Rosenthal.

 Shoop played Nurse Karen Bailey, who is scalded to death by Myers in the hospital therapy tub.
 Featured in the only nude scene in the film, Shoop discussed filming the scene, and recalled getting an ear infection: "[The water] was cold and dirty.
 They were playing it off like the water was boiling, but it was absolutely freezing!
 Leo [Rossi] and I were so cold, our teeth were chattering.!"
 Gifford and Alicia played minor supporting roles as head nurse Mrs. Virginia Alves and orderly Janet Marshall.
-Actor Lance Guest played an EMS driver, Jimmy.
-The Last Starfighter director Nick Castle stated in an interview, "When I was assigned to the film, Lance Guest was the first name I wrote down on my list for Alex after seeing him in Halloween II."
+Actor Lance Guest played an EMS driver, Jimmy Lloyd.
+The Last Starfighter director Nick Castle (who played Myers in the previous installment) stated in an interview, "When I was assigned to the film, Lance Guest was the first name I wrote down on my list for Alex after seeing him in Halloween II."
 Castle adds, "He possessed all the qualities I wanted the character to express on the screen, a kind of innocence, shyness, yet determination."
-Future Saturday Night Live and Wayne's World star Dana Carvey also appears briefly in a non-speaking role, wearing a blue baseball cap and receiving instructions from the TV reporter.
+Future Saturday Night Live and Wayne's World star Dana Carvey also appears briefly in a non-speaking role as Barry McNichol, wearing a blue baseball cap and receiving instructions from the TV reporter Debra Lane (Catherine Bergstrom).
 Carvey originally had a bit of a bigger role, including some speaking scenes, before his scenes ultimately got mostly cut.